Spagett1/pineflash/README.md

  </summary>

 Old school style, this is recommended if you have issues with the scripts or want to help develop PineFlash.

+This is also currently the only way to install for MacOs

 1. Install all the dependencies.